Eir boss backs plan for organic food ‘champion’

 Long a niche corner of finance, Spacs are one of the hottest trends on the US equity market because they offer a faster route to market without the cumbersome process of a traditional initial public offering.
 Hedge fund stars such as Bill Ackman and former banker Michael Klein have adopted them, and banks reap lucrative fees from the transactions.

-Spacs have raised a record $64 billion in the US this year, according to Bloomberg, against $786 million in Europe.
+Spacs have raised a record $64 billion in the US this year, according to Bloomberg, compared with $786 million in Europe.

 Mr Pigasse and Mr Niel created France’s first Spac in 2015 with the aim of consolidating the television production industry.
 Their company, Mediawan, has since bought roughly 30 businesses to become a leader in scripted drama in Europe, highlighting how Spacs can be used to raise money quickly for dealmaking.